mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 always relative to the current page.

-Now the generated pages will include links to the template provided libraries as well as the library included in the `theme_dir`.
-The same would be required for any additional CSS files included in the `theme_dir`.
+Now the generated pages will include links to the template provided libraries as well as the library included in the `custom_dir`.
+The same would be required for any additional CSS files included in the `custom_dir`.

 [browse source]: https://github.com/mkdocs/mkdocs/tree/master/mkdocs/themes/mkdocs
 [built-in themes]: #built-in-themes